strontic/strontic.github.io/xcyclopedia/library/smss.exe-858E3DA84C5389952E1AD3701E410F61.md

 ## Possible Misuse

 *The following table contains possible examples of `smss.exe` being misused.
-While this file is **not** malicious, its legitimate functionality can by abused for malicious purposes.*
+While `smss.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --